 One of the most effective ways to exterminate mice is mouse poison.
 This method of removal has been one of the best, and it’s been around for many years.
 After all these years, it still proves to be effective every time—when it is used correctly and with caution.
 If you use it incorrectly and uninformed of the risks, mistakes are often made; and these mistakes can potentially be fatal.
 Get to know this weapons of mice warfare before you use it to avoid making these mistakes.

 Do You Have a Problem?

 It is said that the first step to solving a problem is, admitting that you have one.
 Do you have a mouse problem?
 Have you seen enough signs of mouse activity to know that your home is becoming infested with a bunch of these unwanted little creatures?
 Do you think there are enough mice in the home to justify using this solution that is often only considered as a last resort?

-If your answer is no to the 2nd and 3rd question and you are certain you only have one or two mice in the house, then poison might not be the best solution just yet.
+If your answer is no to the 2nd and 3rd question and you are certain you only have one or two mice in the house, then this might not be the best solution just yet.
 It’s a little too extreme of a solution to use for just one or two stray visitors.
 You may want to consider traps first for the couple who are just starting to visit more than once.

 If your answer is yes to all of the questions above, you must find a solution, and quickly, to rid your house of them.
 Mice are a very concerning problem for many reasons.
 The Center for Disease Control says that mice can carry diseases, such as rabies, carry bacteria in their fur and spread lice and mites to you and your family.
 While prevention and removal is pretty simple, it is extremely important that you waste no time.

 Know the Different Types of Poison for Mice

 - Anticoagulants- Uses Warfarin, Hydroxycoumadin, Bromadiolone, Bromifacoum to block Vitamin K production.
-Experts say that Warfarin and Hydroxycoumadin must be ingested several times, but that Bromadiolone and Bromifacoum products are stronger poisons.
+Experts say that Warfarin and Hydroxycoumadin must be ingested several times, but Bromadiolone and Bromifacoum products are stronger.